- Published on Saturday, 16 August 2008 07:04

 Swedish team member praying for Indian lady

-Praying for stirring of the gifts of the Spirit.
+Rivers of Grace team member praying for stirring of the gifts of the Spirit.